IT’S the sport that captivates a nation every weekend from March to September.

 No matter your personal interest in a match, there is a betting market for it in the AFL if you look hard enough.

-It’s always important to have different online bookmaker accounts, because bookmakers will often offer different markets and different odds – it’s always better to do your homework and get the best bang for your buck.
+It’s always important to have different online bookmaker accounts, because bookies will often offer different markets and different odds.
+It’s always best to do your homework and get the best bang for your buck.

 Futures markets betting in the AFL